 #3 Ride the Doolin Boat to Cliffs of Moher

-These 1-hour Doolin boat tours depart multiple times daily.
-The Doolin cruises leave from the same pier as the Aran Island cruises (and utilize the same fleet of ferry boats).
+These very popular 1-hour Doolin boat tours depart multiple times daily.
+The excursions leave from the same pier as the Aran Island cruises (and utilize the same fleet of ferry boats).

 During these boat trips from Doolin, passengers can listen to the on-board commentary that provides interesting facts and information about the majestic Cliffs of Moher.